consfyi/data/README.md

 interface Event {
   /// Unique ID across all events, including events in other series.
   ///
+  /// This ID should also remain stable.
+  ///
   /// It should include the convention name, e.g. `rainfurrest-2016`.
   id: string;